Ten Must-Have Registry Items for Breastfeeding Moms

-At South Shore Hospital, we deliver nearly 3,500 infants each year and recommend that mothers breastfeed whenever possible.
+At South Shore Health, we deliver nearly 3,500 infants each year and recommend that mothers breastfeed whenever possible.
 We provide guidance to mothers as they embark upon their breastfeeding journey—including lactation consultations in the hospital after the baby is born and after you bring the baby home at our free breastfeeding support groups.

 After helping thousands of women gain confidence in breastfeeding, we’ve learned that these items are truly the must-have registry items for breastfeeding moms.